Updated 2022: Scroll towards the bottom for an update now that I live in Florida & wear sunscreen every day!

-This is my current favorite shampoo and conditioner, and I also use this AMAZING Shine Creme, which I apply when my hair is almost fully air dried (long story short, I realized my hair is actually curly and not just frizzy like I thought – this stuff is great for thick hair whether it’s straight or curly – it tames the frizz and leaves my hair soft & less insane looking).
+This is my current favorite shampoo and conditioner, and I also use this AMAZING curl cream, which I apply when my hair is wet right out of the shower (long story short, I realized my hair is actually curly and not just frizzy like I thought – this stuff is great for thick hair whether it’s straight or curly – it tames the frizz and leaves my hair soft & less insane looking).
 As for the bod, I use this giant body wash (lasts for months and months) and conditioner as shave gel. #rebel

 I also love this Burt’s Bees deep pore scrub that gently exfoliates (it has those little beads in it) and leaves my skin feeling soft.
 I use it 1-2 times a week in the shower on my face, just to gently slough off dead skin.
 Occasionally I’ll also use coconut oil straight from the jar as a deep hair conditioner / mask (you have to wash it out thoroughly with shampoo after you apply it, or your hair will be greasy the next day, but it’s great for softening & detangling).

-Oh and Burt’s Bees Lip Balm!
+Oh and as for what lip balm – always Burt’s Bees!
 Nothing on my lips but that ever ever ever.
 I have a giant joker mouth with even the slightest color on my lips, to the point where blog readers see me in magazine shoots when a make-up person put lipstick on me and say WHYYY DID THEY MAKE YOUR MOUTH LOOK SO CRAZY?!
 Oh and my favorite tweezers and nail clippers are in the pouch too, in case I need to do some grooming with those.

-Here’s where I’m gonna get weird for a second.
-I don’t buy toner or makeup remover or eye cream or face lotion or any other potions for wrinkles or acne or stuff like that.
+Here’s where I’m gonna get a little unexpected for a second (some people think it’s downright weird).
+I don’t buy toner or makeup remover or eye cream or face lotion or cleansing potions for acne or stuff like that.
 That’s right, I DO NOT USE FACE WASH.
-And I’m not a doctor or a dermatologist so this is just what works for me (my derm knows what I do and her response was “your skin looks happy” so I’ll take it – ha!).
+And I’m not a doctor or a dermatologist so this is just what works for me (my derm knows what I do and her response was “your skin looks happy” so I’ll take it).

-Here’s what I do: I buy these two totally natural products that basically do it all for me: Bragg’s Organic Apple Cider Vinegar (it has to be Braggs!
-It’s the best/purest/most concentrated!) and Dr. Bronner’s Organic Coconut Oil (don’t use cheap/unpure coconut oil either or it can clog pores and generally be bad for your skin – make sure it’s pure/organic and from a good brand you trust like Dr Bronner’s).
+Here’s what I do: I buy these three totally natural products that basically do it all for me: Bragg’s Organic Apple Cider Vinegar (it has to be Braggs!
+It’s the best/purest/most concentrated!), Dr. Bronner’s Organic Coconut Oil (don’t use cheap/unpure coconut oil either or it can clog pores and generally be bad for your skin – make sure it’s pure/organic and from a good brand you trust like Dr Bronner’s), and Thayers Cucumber Witch Hazel Facial Mist Toner.
+(I recently added this third thing and it’s so good along with the other two in the photo below – I just mist it over my face after the other two).
 I use coconut oil so much I leave it out on the kitchen counter so I removed the label to make the jar prettier.